jiangw425/JUNOOfflineProcess/calib/new_FFT/README.md

 Notes for steps:
 TimeOffset:
+    Use Laser(μ~0.1) source to get each PMT's first hit time distribution, Gaussian fit the peak to get average timeOffset, and minus the mean value to get timeOffset parameters.
 step01:
-    Use simple integral method to get each PMT's charge distribution, near
+    Use simple integral method to get each PMT's charge distribution from Ge68 source, charge near 0 is noise, Gaussian fit the next peak to get SPE μ and σ.
+step02:
+    Use μ and σ from step01 to extract waveforms in (μ-1.5σ, μ+1.5σ), average those waveforms to get SPE spectra.
+step03:
+    Extract waveforms from Ge68 source(100k/file).
+step04:
+    Generate filter using waveforms from step03, and see relative distribution: pulse width, pulse amplitude, Gibbs effect, noise/signal versus amplitude threshold.